 Maximum Material Condition or for short, MMC, is a feature of size symbol that describes the condition of a feature or part where the maximum amount of material (volume/size) exists within its dimensional tolerance.
 The callout also removes GD&T Rule#2 which states that all geometry tolerances are controlled independently of the feature size.

-When you have a feature that GD&T is called on:
+When you have a feature that Geometric Dimensioning and Tolerancing is called on:

 If it is a hole or internal feature: MMC = smallest hole size

 If it is a pin or external feature: MMC = largest size of the pin